facebookincubator/velox/velox/docs/develop/types.rst

 The definition of timezone IDs can be found in ``TimeZoneDatabase.cpp``.

 IPADDRESS represents an IPV6 or IPV4 formatted IPV6 address.
-Its physical type is BIGINT.
+Its physical type is HUGEINT.
 The format that the address is stored in is defined as part of `(RFC 4291#section-2.5.5.2) <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.5.5.2>`_
 As Velox is run on Little Endian systems and the standard is network byte(Big Endian) order, we reverse the bytes to allow for masking and other bit operations used in IPADDRESS/IPPREFIX related functions.
 This type can be used to